 # Services

-Users can subscribe to services that provide notifications for incidents related to specific business capabilities.
+Users can subscribe to services to receive notifications about status updates that affect specific business capabilities.

 A service has any of the following **states**: